Gigaspaces/xap-docs/site/content/xap/12.3/dev-java/jdbc-driver.markdown

 # JDBC Error Codes

-List of JDBC error codes and their descriptions:
+The following is a list of JDBC error codes and their descriptions:

 ```bash